 - Roof forms must be an integral component of the dwelling design. - 2.
-Pitched / Gabled and Hipped roofs must be pitched between 22.5 and 30 degrees. - 3.
+Pitched / Gabled and Hipped roofs must be pitched between 20 and 30 degrees. - 3.
 Skillion roofs must be pitched between 10 and 30 degrees. - 4.
+Pitched and skillion roofs (with hipped or gabled ends) must have a minimum 450mm eave - 5.
 Flat roofs must be screened by a parapet wall.

-- Non-conventional roof designs may be considered or design merit. - Elevations must be provided for consideration of non-conventional roof forms.
+- Non-conventional roof designs may be considered or design merit. - Elevations must be provided for consideration of nonconventional roof forms.